VikiMaiselman/WebApps/README.md

-## 1 Project that is a full-blown dynamic Web App
+## Projects that are full-blown dynamic Web Apps
 ### To-Do App
 * A to-do application that allows user to create new tasks and delete them upon completion.
 * Allows some additional features such as: